 - Cyber liability and data-breach insurance: Your organization will likely keep a lot of confidential information on your computer systems.
 Even with high-tech security in place, hackers and other cyber-criminals can sometimes find a way in.
 This insurance is designed to cover your businesses in the event that critical information gets into the wrong hands and leads to financial losses or other damages to third-party individuals.

 These are just three of the basic coverage types that are available to you when you build a commercial insurance policy to protect your organization.
 You may find it worth your while to discuss your company’s inherent risks with a professional who can make appropriate coverage recommendations.

 Build a Solid Commercial Insurance Policy with the Help of an Independent Agent

-Contact a Trusted Choice agent near you to learn more, and you can start reviewing policies specifically tailored to the public administration industry in no time.
+Contact an independent agent near you to learn more, and you can start reviewing policies specifically tailored to the public administration industry in no time.